Independent Contractor Taxes: A Beginner’s Guide

 Should You Hire an Accountant?

-As soul-sucking as it can be to live in an all-digital world, the internet has made filing taxes a whole lot easier.
-Even freelancers can take advantage of the sophisticated software from companies like TurboTax or H&R Block, which are both low-cost and easy.
+The internet has made filing taxes a whole lot easier.
+Freelancers can take advantage of the sophisticated software from companies like TurboTax or H&R Block, which are both low-cost and straightforward to use.

-But here are a few times hiring professional help is well worth the money.
+But in some cases, hiring professional help is well worth the money, such as in the following scenarios.

 1. You have a W-2 job (or three) alongside your freelance business.

-Because working a traditional job means you’ve already contributed some of what you owe for Social Security and Medicare, it can complicate your self-employment return substantially — and that’s doubly true if you’re holding down several gigs to make ends meet.
-(Hey, we’ve all been there.)
+Working a traditional job means you’ve already contributed some of what you owe for Social Security and Medicare and can complicate your self-employment tax return substantially.

-An accountant can help you work out exactly how much you actually owe, which can end up saving you money, even after you factor in their charges.
+An accountant can help you work out exactly how much you owe.
+Hiring a professional can end up saving you money, even after factoring in their charges.

-2. You’ve elected a more convoluted business structure, such as an LLC with the S-selection.
+2. You’ve elected a more convoluted business structure.

 3. You just don’t want to deal with it.

-Many accountants charge a few hundred dollars to make the tax man happy.
+Many accountants charge a few hundred dollars to make Uncle Sam happy.
 This is money well spent.
 For freelancers.
 For everyone.

 Although independent contractor taxes are significantly more complex than for those who work a traditional job, it’s hard to compete with the freedom and flexibility of the freelance lifestyle.

-Jamie Cattanach’s work has been featured at Fodor’s, Yahoo, SELF, The Huffington Post, The Motley Fool, Roads & Kingdoms and other outlets.
-Learn more at www.jamiecattanach.com.
+Contributor Sarah Li-Cain is a personal finance writer based in Jacksonville, Florida, specializing in real estate, insurance, banking, loans and credit.
+She is the host of the Buzzsprout and Beyond the Dollar podcasts.
+Penny Hoarder contributor Jamie Cattanach’s work has been featured at Fodor’s, Yahoo, SELF, The Huffington Post, The Motley Fool, Roads & Kingdoms and other outlets.